-Tests include photometric, colorimetric and retro-reflection properties.
+Clauses of the standard include photometric, colorimetric and retro-reflection properties.
 UV aging from sunlight and weathering.
-Resistance to bending, impact and salt spray.
+Resistance to bending, impact, abrasion and salt spray.
 Thermal resistance to determine longitudinal distortion, reflective sheeting shrinkage, blistering, discolouration and delamination during extremes of temperature between +65 and -40 degrees centigrade.
 All clauses must be completed with satisfactory results to quality for a certificate of conformance which shall include full technical report traceability and commercial traceability where sub-contractor test housed are used.